0

 Symbolism and Energetic Impact of Malas

 Every element of a mala carries spiritual and energetic significance.
+A mala becomes a repository of spiritual energy, holding the intentions and prayers of its user.

 • Guru Bead: Represents wisdom and guidance.

-• Tassel: Symbolizes enlightenment and purity.
+• Tassel: Symbolises enlightenment and purity.

 • Beads: Absorb the vibrations of mantras, amplifying their energy.